 It takes experience and education to know how to navigate through the process of resolving a construction dispute.
 The construction lawyers at Cannon Law, P.C. have the skill and experience with construction disputes to draft precise contracts, help you avoid paying twice when facing a claim of lien on funds and, should you find yourself facing a law suit, guide you through the process with good advice and strong representation.

-If you are considering a construction project or find yourself in a construction dispute, contact Bill Cannon or Mike McConnell today for help with your construction law questions.
+If you are considering a construction project or find yourself in a construction dispute, contact Bill Cannon or Martha Bradley today for help with your construction law questions.

 Tips to Avoid Construction Disputes